Back

 Section 163 - Power to stop a vehicle on public roads

-A police officer in uniform may stop a motor vehicle driving on a public road
+A uniformed police officer may stop any vehicle on a public road at any time.

 Section 164 - POWER TO REQUEST DRIVING DOCUMENTS

-A police officer may request that a person produces documents such as a driving licence or proof of insurance
+A police officer may request a driving licence, proof of insurance, or other vehicle documentation.

 Section 165 - POWER TO OBTAIN NAMES AND ADDRESSES